Our comprehensive guide covers everything you need to know about setting up a parrot cage. From size, location, food, cleaning, perches and more.

 One of the best toys to keep bird’s active is some sort of swing.
 You can also use your ingenuity and make toys of your own.
 I’ve written an article on making toys here.

 Inspect toys regularly, frayed rope can be dangerous.
-Toys that offer a challenge like the best foraging ones, can keep a bird content for a long time.
+Toys that offer a challenge such as foraging ones can keep a bird content for a long time.

 Internet suppliers and pet shops have an astonishing variety of toys.
-I also use charity shops.
-I say that if an object has a child safe label it will also be bird safe.
 Northern Parrots sells a selection of toys.

 A good idea is to have a toy box so that you can rotate toys to prevent boredom and stimulate curiosity.

 A well-brought up young bird displays curiosity and plays naturally with toys.
 A bird that has become phobic may need desensitizing to toys.
-Leave a new toy outside a cage until the bird grows used the sight of it.
+This can be done by leaving a new toy outside a cage until the bird grows used the sight of it.

 Your bird should have a variety of toys to stimulate them.